datahub-project/datahub/docs/cli.md

 The `delete` command allows you to delete metadata from DataHub.
 Read this [guide](./how/delete-metadata.md) to understand how you can delete metadata from DataHub.
 :::info
 Deleting metadata using DataHub's CLI and GraphQL API is a simple, systems-level action.
-If you attempt to delete an Entity with children, such as a Domain, it will not delete those children, you will instead need to delete each child by URN in addition to deleting the parent.
+If you attempt to delete an Entity with children, such as a Container, it will not automatically delete the children, you will instead need to delete each child by URN in addition to deleting the parent.
 :::

 ```console